NVIDIA/cccl/README.md

 For more complex projects, we recommend using CMake to integrate CCCL into your project.

-CCCL uses [CMake](https://cmake.org/) for all of our build and installation infrastructure, including tests as well as targets link against in other CMake projects.
+CCCL uses [CMake](https://cmake.org/) for all build and installation infrastructure, including tests as well as targets to link against in other CMake projects.
 Therefore, CMake is the recommended way to integrate CCCL into another project.

 For a complete example of how to do this using CMake Package Manager see [our example project](examples/example_project).